Neil Smelser: Personal life and death

+Smelser was married twice.
+He met his first wife, Helen Margolis, as an undergraduate at Harvard and they married in the summer of 1954, just after the end of his Rhodes scholarship.
+They had two children.
+The marriage ended with separation in 1964 and then divorce in 1965.
+He married Sharin Hubbert in 1967, and they had two children and remained married until his death.

+Smelser died in Berkeley, California on October 2, 2017.
+He was survived by his second wife, of 50 years, Sharin "Shina" Smelser, and by four children and several grandchildren.

 Major works

 Theory of Collective Behavior

-In Theory of Collective Behavior, Smelser offers a unified theory of collective behavior.
+In Theory of Collective Behavior, Smelser offered a unified theory of collective behavior.
 It differs from the European social-psychological research on crowd psychology by Gustave Le Bon, Wilfred Trotter, William McDougall, and Sigmund Freud.
 It also breaks with the American tradition of Edward Alsworth Ross, Robert E. Park, and Herbert Blumer.

 As part of his theory, Smelser used the concept of value-added as a metaphor to describe how collective actions occur.
 Smelser's value added theory (or strain theory) argued that six elements were necessary for a particular kind of collective behavior to emerge: